St. Thomas Aquinas and the Immaculate Conception

 WITH IT

-27 on the Sanctification of the Blessed Virgin, in which he seems
+Sanctification of the Blessed Virgin, in which he seems to deny the

-feasts except of those who are holy.
-Therefore even in her birth the Blessed
+celebrate feasts except of those who are holy.
+Therefore even in her birth

 concerning the sanctification of the Blessed Mary as to her being sanctified